atrivialhero/atrivialhero.github.io/love.md

 ***Waking Fable***
 These musicians in Austin, Texas create a unique sound so smoothe that they can make you feel like you're in a lounge in the twenties through your car speakers.
 Look at their <a href="http://www.wakingfable.com">Website</a> for more.

-***Joey Hines***
-Las Vegas-based singer/songwriter creates a blend of folk songs that range from silly to raw and brutally honest.
-Listen to him on <a href="http://joeyhines.bandcamp.com">Bandcamp</a>

 ***High Noon Narrative***
 Young band in Las Vegas, Nevada lays soulful lyrics and melodies on top of flowing basslines and chord progressions.
 Check them out on <a href="https://www.facebook.com/highnoonnarrative">Facebook</a>.